LucaFranceschini/wrapper-roo/README.md

 ### Custom Hooks
 A *hook* is a higher-order function which takes a function `f` to be executed as an argument and does something before and after running `f`.

 It is desirable for the hook to return the result of the wrapped function in order not to lose it.
+Also, exceptions should be taken into account.

 ```js
 function gimme42 () { return 42 }